uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

         {
             "id": "sample-unactivated-services-notification",
-            "title": "You need to modify your NetID account to activate essential UW Services.", "description": "Because this message's messageType is 'notification', this field is not actually needed.", "descriptionShort": null,
+            "title": "You need to modify your NetID account to activate essential UW Services.", "messageType": "notification",
-            "messageType": "notification",
             "goLiveDate": "2017-08-01T09:30",
             "expireDate": "2017-08-02",